jamesmandrews/docker-ssl-nginx-reverse-proxy-ssl-gitea/README.md

 ## Before you start.
-In order to use these container you need to be running docker on a machine that has an IP address on the internet that has port 22, 80, and 443 open to the world.
+In order to use these containers, you need to be running docker on a machine that has an IP address on the internet that has port 22, 80, and 443 open to the world.
 This machine if already running ssh should have ssh reconfigured to a different port.
 I typically use port 2222.
-The reason for this is that Gitea needs access to port 22 for it's own ssh server.
+The reason for this is that Gitea needs access to port 22 for its own ssh server.

 ## The docker-compose.yml at a glance.
-The docker compose is comprised of 5 pieces.
+The docker-compose is comprised of 5 pieces.

 * NGINX - Which can be used to serve websites, or as a reverse proxy.
 * CERBOT - Which is used to generate our secure certificates
-* GITEA - For our example we'll use this as our back end application that we reverse proxy to
+* GITEA - For our example, we'll use this as our back end application that we reverse proxy to
 * MariaDB (GITEADB) - Database layer for Gitea.

 The only things that we need to change here are the database settings in the GITEA container and the GITEADB container.
-Choose a username and password and a password for the root user, save and your done with editing the docker compose file.
+Choose a username and password and a password for the root user, save and you're done with editing the docker-compose file.

 Do not change the service names as the initializing script will require the "nginx" service name, and NGINX uses the service names for routing purposes on the internal network.